Shopify accessibility and catalog cleanup scan

 Start with the catalog gaps you can see

-Works on public Shopify storefronts.
+Works on Shopify storefronts.
 Reviewable fixes can start on day one.

 Important legal notice